 Where Were They Planted?

-Back to James I. He initially wanted the plantation of Ulster to happen because, well, he had the opportunity.
+Back to James I, he initially wanted the plantation of Ulster to happen because, well, he had the opportunity.
 The Flight of the Earls saw the native Ulster noblemen leave Ireland for Europe ─ to get Catholic help.
 They never returned, however, and James felt that this left Ulster legally free to be taken over.
 Moreover, James hoped the planting of loyal Scottish and English would prevent the very real threat of rebellion in Ulster.
-And, of course, plantation was a much easier process to take over land than war.
-James also feared that Spain would use Ulster as a base to work on ways to defeat England, which made him all the more hasty to control it.

 The reasons apparently didn’t stop there.
 James hoped trade would begin to increase between Ulster and Britain as a result of the plantation.
 In addition, James, as a Protestant king, wanted to spread Protestantism all over Ireland.